akshiv/phys408FourierOptics/LabNoteBook.md

 9. Rotate the mesh around in the mount and lift it up and down.
 How does moving the mesh change the magnified image and the Fourier transform?
 Why do some types of movement change the image but appear not to change the Fourier transform of the image?
 What might be happening?

 For the object in the image plane the image translates and rotates in the same manner as the actual movement of the object in the object plane.
 However, the Fourier transform of the wire mesh dims in areas for some fluctuations of the object in the object plane.
 The absence of some changes may be due to symmetries in the wire mesh when it is Fourier transformed.
+4. What do the bright spots in the Fourier transform plane represent?
+The
+5. Rotate the mesh around in the mount and lift it up and down.
+How does moving the mesh change the magnified image and the Fourier transform?
+Why do some types of movement change the image but appear not to change the Fourier transform of the image?
+What might be happening?
 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/snap-unknown-20180306-124422-1.jpeg)
 ![Rotated wire mesh Aperture](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/snap-unknown-20180306-124444-1.jpeg)
+10
-10. Using the mesh object, how can you produce only vertical lines?
+6. Using the mesh object, how can you produce only vertical lines?
 Explain how and why this is happening.
 Provide a picture.

+ToFourier transform image, calculate the spatial frequencies that are present.
+(Please be careful with units.)

+7. What wire spacing do these spatial frequencies correspond to this correspond to?

-To do this we can use a vertical slit aperture in the Fourier transform plane to only allow vertical components of the image through.
-This will produce a grid with only vertical components.
+8. How does this we can use a vertical slit aperture compare to what you expect?

+9. Using the Fourier transform plane to only allow vertical components of the image through.
+This will produce a grid with only vertical componentsmesh object, how can you produce only vertical lines?
+Explain how and why this is happening.
+Provide a picture.
  ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day1_%2020180306/KnifeEdge%20Vertical%20Filter/snap-unknown-20180306-130436-1.jpeg)
  ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/processedData/FT/Screen%20Shot%202018-03-25%20at%201.32.02%20PM.png)
 Looking at the Fourier transform here makes it clear that only these vertical components survived.
 This is made more obvious if we look at the 3D transform.